eu-peregudova/virtual-keyboard/README.md

 This project was done by me at [RSSchool](https://rs.school/index.html) JS course.

 It taught me how to use event handlers, local storage, and a bunch of minor stuff.
-Also, one of the requirements was to use es-lint.
+Also, one of the requirements was to use ESLint.
 I hated it, but I think my coding habits became healthier.

 Challenges I faced while doing it: